- We constantly solicit the views of our shareholders, routinely conducting over 200 investor meetings each year.

 - Shareholders have the power to amend or repeal any provision of our Bylaws or make new Bylaws.

-- Our Board’s Compensation and Human Capital Committee works with independent consultants to conduct annual compensation reviews for our key executives and independent, non-employee Trustees.
+- Our Board’s Compensation and Human Capital Committee works with independent consultants to conduct annual compensation reviews for our key executives and independent, non-associate Trustees.
 Each executive’s compensation plan is primarily based on reaching specific performance metrics that are tied to our success.
 We annually submit “say-on-pay” advisory votes for shareholder consideration and vote.
-This committee is also engaged in oversight of our human capital management, including the attraction, motivation, development and retention of employees.
+This committee is also engaged in oversight of our human capital management, including the attraction, motivation, development and retention of associates.
 The committee is comprised of four independent Trustees.

 - Our Board’s Nominating/Company Governance Committee is responsible for the effective composition and operation of our Board, including structure, membership, and refreshment.
 This committee is comprised of four independent Trustees who play an active role in managing corporate governance and reputation risk.